Skin toxicity mechanisms associated with mGluR5 negative allosteric modulators

 ABOUT THIS WEBINAR

 Cutaneous reactions represent one of the most common adverse drug effects observed in clinical trials leading to substantial compound attrition.
-We will discuss three negative allosteric modulators of metabotropic glutamate receptors, developed by Pfizer, which recently failed in preclinical development due to delayed type IV skin hypersensitivity observed in non-human primates.
+In this webinar, Falgun Shah discussed three negative allosteric modulators of metabotropic glutamate receptors, developed by Pfizer, which recently failed in preclinical development due to delayed type IV skin hypersensitivity observed in non-human primates.
 We employed large-scale phenotypic profiling in standardised panels of human primary cell/co-culture systems to characterise the skin toxicity mechanisms of mGluR5 NAMs from two different series.

 In this webinar you will learn about: